print logo

 • A permit is required for all IC Engines with a maximum rating greater than 50 brake-horsepower.

-• Engines 50 brake-horsepower or less may not be exempt if they are part of a process (e.g. rock screening plant, or a concrete batch plant) that requires a permit from Sac Metro Air District.
-In that case, the engine will be permitted as part of the permitting process and will not require a separate permit.
+• Engines with a rating of 50 brake-horsepower or less may not be exempt if they are part of a process (e.g. rock screening plant, or a concrete batch plant) that requires a permit from the District.
+In that case, the engine will be permitted as part of the overall process and will not require a separate permit.

 • Portable engines with valid CARB PERP registration are not required to obtain a permit from the Sac Metro Air District provided the owner/operator is complying with all the requirements of the PERP registration and the engine is not operating as part of a stationary source as determined by Sac Metro Air District.